IntelRealSense/librealsense/examples/record-playback/readme.md

 ## Overview

 This example demonstrates usage of the recorder and playback devices.
+We'll show how to use `rs2::recorder` with `rs2::pipeline` to record frames from the camera to a .bag file ('a.bag' in the example), with an option to pause and resume the recording.

+After the file is ready, we'll demonstrate how to play, pause, seek and stop a .bag file using `rs2::playback`.

+Throughout the example, frames from the active device (default, recorder or playback) will be rendered.

 ## Code Overview